 Q. How would Judaism define happiness?

-A. When the Hebrew Bible uses the word ashrei for happiness it is actually plural.
 It’s a collective noun because happiness is different things to different people.
 It can be emotional – a feeling of exhilaration and delight.
 Or psychological – a feeling of satisfaction.

 According to Samson Raphael Hirsch in the 19th century, happiness is having a direction in life, a purpose, a goal.